KYC Redesign

 • Do not stray too far from the current web design.

-• Achieve timely retrieval of KYC information from customers to prevent the closure of their accounts.
+• Achieve timely retrieval of KYC information to prevent the closure of accounts.

 • The challenge for mobile is creating a design with minimal scrolling that can accommodate many questions and sections.